hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Collaborative environment

-According to [this article](http://www.nea.org/home/40991.htm) in Finland they have open and collaborative environment each class:
+In Finland they have open and collaborative environment in classes [2](http://www.nea.org/home/40991.htm):

 >In a typical classroom, students are likely to be walking around, rotating through workshops or gathering information, asking questions of their teacher, and working with other students in small groups.
 They may be completing independent or group projects.

 Same happens at Hacker School.
 Students self-organize themself into smaller groups by interests:
 SICP group, Machine Learning group, JavaScript learning group, Hardware group, Nand2Tetris group etc.
-Anyone can join as many group as she/he wants (or work by herself/himself).
+Anyone can join as many groups as she/he wants (or work by herself/himself).
 In each group students work together and try to help each other.
 Also seems like main education happends in pair programming sessions.

 ## Teachers

 Teaching is very [respectfull profession](https://en.wikipedia.org/wiki/Education_in_Finland#Teachers) in Finland.
-Only person with the degree of master of education can teach others.
+Only person with the degree of Master of Education can teach others.
 It's hard to become teacher.
-Competition is big - 10 people per spot.
+Competition is high - 10 people per spot.
 Salaries are really good.
 This drives the best people to teach others.
 Best people can prepare even better next generations of students.

 Very similar approach is used in Hacker School.
 Facilitators are previous hacker schoolers.
 And they